ospringauf/espfan/fancontrol/README_fancontrol.md

 - PWM frequency is set to 25kHz (standard for 4-pin PWM fans)
 - Both fans share the same PWM signal, so they run at the same speed
 - The 10kΩ pullup resistor keeps the MOSFET OFF during ESP32-C3 boot/reset
-- GPIO0 is a strapping pin; fans may briefly turn on during boot (unavoidable)
+- GPIO0 is a strapping pin; fans may briefly turn on during boot (expected behavior)
+- TL‑C14CW fans use 2 pulses per revolution → `rpm_multiplier: "0.5"`

 ### WiFi Antenna Fix